FREQUENTLY ASKED QUESTIONS

-Only the students signed up in any of our beginner's courses have an accident and third-party insurance included in the price.
+Only the students signed up in any of our beginner's courses have a basic accident and third-party insurances included in the price.
 Anyway, to buy your own accident and travel insurance is recommended.

 Qualified pilots signed up in holidays or tours must have their own accident insurance, full rescue/repatriation cover – specific to paragliding.

 For citizens members of EU, the European Health Insurance Card (EHIC) entitles you to reduced-cost, sometimes free, medical treatment that becomes necessary while you’re in a European Economic Area (EEA) country or Switzerland.
 EHIC full info here.

 You can be sure that we never give up!
 If the weather is bad in our area, we are going to move to a different one, with better weather.
 There are more than ten different flying spots in a radio of 150 km around Algodonales, at the coast or inland.

 The bad weather days can be also used for theory lessons, and not only for the students but also masterclasses for more experienced pilots.

 Anyway, in the very unlikely event that you can not fly because bad weather, we will give you credit towards another course or tour in the future.
 If some tasks of a course are not completed, because of bad weather, it is possible to complete on a different day, until qualification.
 If a minimum of 3 days flying is not achieved, we will time credit up to a maximum of 3 days, to be taken to the school within 6 months of course commencement.

 All are welcome.
 Algodonales is a beautiful area; There are massive amounts to keep everyone busy while you are flying. horse riding to kitesurfing. picnics & canoeing and beautiful white hillside villages of Andalucia, everything is out there to do and explore.
 We can organized tandem flights to non-flyers.
 They will need a car because we cannot guarantee a place for them in our vehicle.